Stanley Maude: Western Front

 In World War I, Maude first served in France.
 He was a staff officer with III Corps when, in October 1914, he was promoted to the temporary rank of brigadier general and given command of the 14th Infantry Brigade, part of the 5th Division, in place of Brigadier General Stuart Peter Rolt.
 He was made a Companion of the Order of the Bath in February 1915 and was wounded in April and returned home to recover.

-He returned to France in May and, in June, he was promoted to major general and transferred to command the 33rd Division, a Kitchener's Army formation which was then still in training in Britain.
+He returned to France in May and, in June, he was promoted to major general "for distinguished service in the Field" and transferred to command the 33rd Division, a Kitchener's Army formation which was then still in training in Britain.

 Dardanelles

 In mid-August, however, Maude was instead given charge of the 13th (Western) Division in Suvla.
 The 13th suffered heavy casualties retreating from Suvla and landing and later evacuating from Helles before being shifted to Mesopotamia in March 1916.
 He was the last man evacuated from Suvla Bay.